 In the following article, we'll be taking you on a tour of the 10 best piano virtuosos to ever have tickled the ivories.

-Check the best teacher and piano lessons in Melbourne here.
+Check the best teacher and piano lessons online here.

 1. Learn the piano with...
 Frédéric Chopin

 Writing chiefly for solo piano, Chopin left us with so many wonderful pieces - including concertos, waltzes, preludes and his famous nocturnes.
 No wonder Chopin's name is one of the first that comes to mind when classical piano comes up!